Investing in Colombia

-"Colombia, an undoubted supporter of UNWTO for many years, has demonstrated a true commitment to responsible and sustainable tourism for all"
+"Colombia, an undoubted supporter of UN Tourism for many years, has demonstrated a true commitment to responsible and sustainable tourism for all"

-Tourism Doing Business, Investing in Colombia, is a tool for Tourism Investment developed for the Republic of Colombia, it is the result of a coordinated effort by the World Tourism Organization (UNWTO), the Ministry of Commerce, Industry and Tourism, and PROCOLOMBIA.
+Tourism Doing Business, Investing in Colombia, is a tool for Tourism Investment developed for the Republic of Colombia, it is the result of a coordinated effort by UN Tourism, the Ministry of Commerce, Industry and Tourism, and PROCOLOMBIA.
 This report provides valuable information on the benefits, conditions for foreign direct investments (FDI) and evidence of the success stories of Colombia, illustrating its economic growth, stability, and the confidence of the foreign investors in the last decade.

 The Republic of Colombia has become a benchmark for tourism in Latin America and the Caribbean and is an example in leading the recovery of the sector in the region.
 The country has been growing its participation in the global tourism market, reaching records in 2019 prior to the outbreak of COVID-19, with a number of non-resident visitors that surpassed 4.1 million visitors, representing record figures of USD 6.754 million.
 This influx of people and growth in demand for its destinations has allowed it to increase its competitiveness at the regional level.
 It is the fourth most important economy in Latin America and has the third largest population in the region, with around 51 million inhabitants, of which the majority are young and 65% are economically active.